City Livability Awards Winner

 Tour de Trash is FREE to the public.
 The tour includes round

 trip site-to-site bus transportation.
-The bus stops in a
+For certain tours, the bus stops in a

 lunch-friendly area and participants should anticipate spending

 $5 to $15 for lunch or can brown bag it.
-Parking is free at Kapolei Hale for Tours 1 and 2, and $5 with validation at the Princess Kaiulani Hotel for Tour 3.
-Please arrive at start-finish location 20-30 minutes before the scheduled departure time.
+Parking is free at Kapolei Hale.
+Please arrive at start/finish location 20-30 minutes before the scheduled departure time.
 Tour buses depart at 8:30 sharp.
 Tour sites are subject to change.

 Tour guides on each bus are City Department of Environmental

 Services staff.
 Each participating tour site makes their